Is there a term we should add?

 Coercive Control – A strategic pattern of behavior designed to dominate and control a partner, often through isolation, manipulation, and intimidation, leading to a loss of autonomy and sense of self.

 Listen: Episode 66: Breaking Down Coercive Control with Kate Amber, MS Emotional/Psychological Abuse – A pattern of behavior that threatens, intimidates, undermines, or systematically diminishes an individual's self-worth.
 Tactics include manipulation, humiliation, and controlling behaviors.
 Financial/Economic Abuse – Controlling or restricting an individual's access to financial resources, thereby limiting their independence and ability to support themselves.
 This can involve withholding money, preventing employment, or accumulating debt in the victim's name.
+Legal Abuse – The manipulation or misuse of the legal system by an abuser to continue exerting power and control over a survivor after separation.
+This can include filing frivolous or excessive motions, dragging out court proceedings, refusing to comply with court orders, using custody or divorce proceedings as a form of harassment, or making false accusations to authorities.
 Physical Abuse – The use of physical force against another person, resulting in injury, pain, or impairment.
 This includes hitting, slapping, punching, choking, and other forms of physical assault. |

 Post Separation Abuse – The ongoing, willful pattern of intimidation of a former intimate partner after the victim has left the relationship, including legal abuse, economic abuse, threats and endangerment to children, isolation and discrediting and harassment and stalking.
 (See below section: Co-Parenting and Post-Separation Dynamics)